 Most importantly, this report shows that your drinking water source meets all primary EPA and Department of Health standards.

 We hope you find this information helpful.

 WHERE DOES MY WATER COME FROM?

-Your water comes from a well (groundwater).
-The water is pumped into the system from this well, which is 384 feet deep.
+Your water comes from three wells (groundwater).
+The water is pumped into the system from these wells.